Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

-# Farhan Fadillah: A Journey of Innovation and Excellence in RPA and Data Science
+# Farhan Fadillah: A Journey of Innovation and Excellence in RPA, Data Science, and AI Strategic

 ---